OneShot review

 (last edited )

 I had OneShot on my radar for a while.
-Saw it recommended a lot in some parts of the internet, and found idea of a heavily 4th wall breaking game appealing (but was yet to find one where I liked both the genre and the story).
+I saw it recommended a lot in some parts of the internet, and found the idea of a game that heavily breaks the fourth wall appealing (but was yet to find one where I liked both the genre and the story).
 It took some tinkering with computers and nagging from friends, but here we are.

 The gist